 Copious – plentiful.

-Divulge – tell or make known, as something previously private or secret.
+Divulge – tell or make known as something previously private or secret.

-Solar – pertaining to the sun.
+Solar – about the sun.

 Retort – retaliatory speech.

 Lave – to wash or bathe.

 Abrade – to wear away the surface or some part of friction.